swarajd/code-analysis-guide/chapter1/boolean-values-operator-precedence-and-associativity/boolean-values.md

 1. What is the result of `true ?
 7 : 6` ?
 2. What is the result of `false ? 'a' : 'b'` ?
 3. What is the result of `false ? false : true` ?
+4. What is the result of `true ? false : true` ?
+5. What is the result of `false ?
+0 : 1` ?
+6. What is the result of `true ?
+35 : 53` ?